psakamoori/mlnds/docs/README.md

-# Welcome to Machine Learning and Data Scence training
+# Welcome to Machine Learning and Data Science training

 ## Installation and python Package requirments
  <p> python 2.7+